Parents are already contacting me in a panic about the upcoming time change on Sunday, March 12th.

 Mornings take much longer to adjust to, so your child may wake up at their usual time for several weeks.
 If they normally wake at 6:30am, the clock will now say 7:30 for the first several days, then it will creep back down as bedtime returns to normal time.

-Deep Breath: this WILL shift after several days or weeks.
+Breathe Deep: this WILL shift after several days or weeks.
 You won’t be dragging your grumpy kids out of bed forever!

 3. Dark Rooms = Better Sleep